Tourmaline: Properties, Facts and Photos

 The name tourmaline describes a group of more than thirty different minerals.
 Although they all share a common crystal structure and many physical properties, their chemical composition is not the same.

-Tourmaline, which is considered one of the most complicated groups of silicate minerals, occurs in more colours and colour combinations than any other group of minerals.
+Considered one of the most complicated groups of silicate minerals, tourmaline occurs in a wide variety of colours and colour combinations.

 Vertical striations are a typical characteristic and can often be used to confirm identification.